ska-telescope/ska-low-mccs-daq/docs/src/guide/daq_scanning.rst

 ..
 Admonition::
     Directory structure

-    The directory used by the daq must be of form: ``/product/eb-id/ska-low-mccs/.scan-id/``.
+    The directory used by the daq must be of form: ``/product/eb-id/ska-low-mccs/scan-id/``.
 When configuring the directory as a path that doesn't adhere to the above form, the code will create a new path and append the user specified path to it.

-    Additionally, the fourth path will always be used as a 'marker'.
+    Additionally, the fourth directory in the path will always be used as a 'marker'.
 This means that the path will have a "." prepended to it at the start of the code and the dot will be removed when users call the ``MarkDone()`` command.

 The rest of the options available to the configure command are listed in the API section of the docs.